ReentrantCoder/present/sdp/conclusion.md

 In the presentation, we covered structural design patterns.

 Thank you for reading.
-I hope this presentation taught or refreshed your UML basics.
+I hope this presentation taught or refreshed your structural design patterns.

 ####Code and Figures

 I got all of the UML diagrams from Liz Boese's CSCI 5828 lecture slides.

+I got the code for adapter from Head First Design Patterns.

 ####References
 Liz Boese's CSCI 5828 Lecture Slides